-341 To get the error bars of the declination curve, the bootstrap approach considers 1000 sets of data generated bootstrapping the 342 data considering their measurement uncertainties.
-In this sense, we have considered three different declination uncertainties 343 according to the following periods.
-In the interval since 1900 to the present date we have considered an uncertainty of 1 344 minute of arc taking into consideration the accuracy of the declinometers used in the Spanish observatories during the 20th 345 century (Batlló, 2005) and the analysis of the hourly mean values uncertainty carried out by Curto (2019).
-It is difficult to 346 properly know an uncertainty value for the declination values before 1900.
-In relation with the data of historical values of 347 declination collected at the HISTMAG database, we do not know the uncertainty of the compasses used in the measurement 348 of the declination.
-According to Jackson et al. (2000), who include a noise error of 0.5° for these historical observations, we 349 have used this value as uncertainty for the declination data before 1900.
-Although some of these data belong to the earliest 350 observatories functioning in the Iberian Peninsula, no detailed information is available about the uncertainty of their 351 measurements, so we have decided to be conservative and use the same value.
-Being even more conservative, we have 352 decided to double this uncertainty value (i.e. 1°) for the historical declination data prior to 1750, so the accuracy of the 353 measurement and the resolution of the compasses are supposed to be lower as we go back in time.
+To get the error bars of the declination curve, the bootstrap approach considers 1000 sets of data generated by bootstrapping the data considering their measurement uncertainties.
+In this sense, we have considered three different declination uncertainties according to the following periods.
+In the interval since 1900 to the present date, we have considered an uncertainty of 1 min of arc taking into consideration the accuracy of the declinometers used in the Spanish observatories during the 20th century (Batlló, 2005) and the analysis of the hourly mean value uncertainty carried out by Curto (2019).
+It is difficult to properly know an uncertainty value for the declination values before 1900.
+In relation to the data of historical values of declination collected from the HISTMAG database, we do not know the uncertainty of the compasses used in the measurement of the declination.
+In accordance with Jackson et al. (2000), who include a noise error of 0.5° for these historical observations, we have used this value as the uncertainty for the declination data before 1900.
+Although some of these data belong to the earliest observatories functioning in the Iberian Peninsula, no detailed information is available about the uncertainty of their measurements, and so we have decided to be conservative and use the same value.
+Being even more conservative, we have decided to double this uncertainty value (i.e. 1°) for the historical declination data prior to 1750; thus, the accuracy of the measurement and the resolution of the compasses are supposed to be lower as we go back in time.

 For each bootstrapped dataset, we generate a declination curve.
-The final curve is the mean of the 1000 obtained curves and the error bands (at 1σ of probability) are obtained using the standard deviation of the 1000 curves.
+The final curve is the mean of the 1000 obtained curves, and the error bands (at 1σ of probability) are obtained using the standard deviation of the 1000 curves.
 As result, we get the declination curve for the ROM plotted in Fig. 13.